 Ron Artest/Metta World Peace, Los Angeles Lakers forward (2009-10 and 2015-16 to 2016-17):

-That’s when his name was Ron Artest.
-He changed it to Metta World Peace in 2011, and also eventually changed to No. 15.
+He changed his name to Metta World Peace in 2011.
+Which also came with an eventual change to No. 15.

-When he came to the Lakers, it was with plenty of baggage – didn’t the Lakers learn anything from Dennis Rodman?
-There was “The Malace at the Palace” when he played for Indiana.
+When he came to the Lakers, he was most known for his role in “The Malace at the Palace” when he played for Indiana.
 His career started in Chicago, and also veered through Sacramento and Houston, where his uniform number varied from No. 15 to 23 to 91 to 93 to 96 and even 51 in New York.

 But he was given the J. Walter Kennedy Citizenship Award in 2011.
 During his final season with the Lakers in 2017, he said he tried to change to No. 60, in honor of the 60 points Kobe Bryant scored in his final game the previous spring.
 However, the change was too late after the league’s deadline had passed.